tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

+Note that this implementation will obviously not work if the original input
+contained the `%` character.
+It merely serves as an example.

-> *Exercise*: Implement the decompress-method such that it uses the input as a stream.
+> *Exercise*: Implement the `decompress` method using the input as stream

-> *Note*: For simplicity, we don't address a few bugs hiding in this
-> implementation, most notably the fact that this code would stumble over the
-> symbol `'%'` used in the actual input text.
+rather than a view.

-## Tests
+## Unit Tests

-After having an implementation of a compressor, we want to
-check whether it is working correctly.
-For that, the framework provides unit
+This section provides a guide to implementing unit tests for the framework.
-testing with the [gtest](https://github.com/google/googletest) library.
+Unit testing is done with the aid of the
+[Google Test](https://github.com/google/googletest) library.
+The test sources
-The tests are in the directory `/test`.
+are located in the `test` directory in the repository root.

-### File locations

-The layout is relatively simple: Tests are grouped in individual `.cpp`
+### Registering and running unit tests

+The test source files categorize the unit tests into test suites and are
-source files, which in turn are registered in the `CMakeLists.txt` file.
+registered in the `CMakeLists.txt` file.

-Running `make check` (from the build directory) will run all registered files,
-while `make <test_name>` will only run the test corresponding
-to `<test_name>.cpp`.

-We provide permanent and temporary tests:

-For the latter, if you only want to quickly check something, say a part of your algorithms,
-or some std library types, you can use the pre-defined `sandbox_tests.cpp` file.
-Changes to that file are intended to only be local to the current
-developer machine, and will not be committed into GIT.

->> *TODO*: first occurrence of GIT. should we add some kind of commit-etiquette before?

-Otherwise, for permanent testing, we create a new source file and register it in the `CMakeLists.txt`.
-Here, we add the file `/test/example_tests.cpp`...
+The generated Makefile contains a target for registered each test suite.
+For example, `make tudocomp_tests` invokes the `tudocomp_tests` suite which is
+contained in `tudocomp_tests.cpp`.
+The `check` target executes all registered
+test suites in succession.

+The `sandbox_tests` suite is ignored by the framework's repository and can be
+used for quick developmental tests to avoid the registration procedure.

+A test suite consists of including the *Google Test* library and at least one
+unit test as follows, starting with an empty `example_tests.cpp`

 ~~~ { .cpp }
 // [/test/example_tests.cpp]